rajatgirotra/study/gdbTutorial/2_README.txt

 show auto-load gdb-scripts --> if set to on, gdb will look for a file: objfile-gdb.gdb and load commands in it. info auto-load gdb-scripts --> will show all scripts which gdb auto-loaded.

+show auto-load python-scripts --> same as above but will load objfile-gdb.py

+show auto-load guile-scripts --> guile is some other format alternate to python.

+Actually you can also specify the python scripts and guile script names inside the .debug_gdb_scripts section in the binary of shared library. and they will be loaded by gdb by itself.
+We wont be using it for now.
+Or check if gcc provides some straight forward compile option to put this section in.

 show auto-load safe-path
 set auto-load safe-path
 info auto-load safe-path